In this article, we delve into the essentials of Amazon CloudFront pricing and explore how you can optimize your CDN costs.

 You don’t pay for data transfers from AWS origins to a CloudFront edge location which can lead to significant cost savings.
 A simple solution with CloudFront CDN is below.

 By understanding CloudFront's pricing structure and implementing smart cost-saving techniques, such as choosing the right price classes, leveraging AWS origins, and fine-tuning cache-control settings, you can significantly reduce expenses.
-Utilizing StormIT’s expertise can further amplify these savings, ensuring you get the best value for your investment.
+Utilizing Stormit’s expertise can further amplify these savings, ensuring you get the best value for your investment.
 Whether you're just starting with CloudFront or looking to refine your existing setup, these strategies will help you maximize performance while keeping costs in check.